ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 ![Deplyment TBD](/images/posts/continuous-deployment/deploy-tbd.png){: width="700" }

-In CD it is possible to have separate testing environments, but both are deployed to the same time.
+In CD it is possible to have separate testing environments and deployment is done simultaneously to all environments.

 ## Benefits of Trunk-Based Development and Continuous Deployment